SAT Math Test

-Welcome to the SAT math test section.
-In this section, you will find helpful tips and advice to handle all three types of problems you will find on the math section of the SAT test.
+Welcome to the SAT math test section of our website.
+Here we hope you find helpful tips and advice to handle all the problem types you will find on the math section of the SAT test.

-But seriously though, the SAT does not cover advanced calculus and they are not going to ask you for the log of pi.
-If you understand some basic rules of algebra and geometry and you follow our tips and advice for identifying the test’s “tricks”, you should do just fine.
-On a final note, this is not graded like a typical school test.
-The average student, after all, scores just over 1000 on the 1600 scale.
+But seriously though, the SAT does not cover advanced stochastic calculus and they are certainly not going to ask you for the natural log of pi.
+If you understand some basic rules of algebra, geometry and trigonometry and you follow our tips and advice for identifying the test’s “tricks,” you will do quite well.
+And if you do happen to struggle with trig, you can still do well enough to attend any number of fine 4-year schools.
+Remember, this is not graded like a typical school test.
+The average student, after all, will score around 1000 on the 1600 scale.

 Now that you are Relaxed and Ready to Go…

 In each of the following SAT math sections, you will find tips and advice as well as practice questions and answer keys.

 We hope you enjoy the SAT math section of our website.
 (And the rest of it too of course!)